 If a powertrain system component is repaired or the battery is disconnected, the vehicle may be reset to a "not ready" condition.
-Before taking the I/M check test. the vehicle's inspection/maintenance test readiness condition.
-Turn the ignition switch ON without starting the engine.
+Before taking the I/M check the vehicle's test. inspection/maintenance test readiness condition.
+Place the ignition switch in the ON position without starting the engine.
 If the Malfunction Indicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds, the I/M test condition is "not ready".
 If the MIL does not blink after 20 seconds, the I/M test condition is "ready".
-If the MIL indicates the vehicle is in a "not ready" condition, drive the vehicle through the following pattern to set the vehicle to the ready condition.
-If you cannot or do not want to perform the driving pattern, a NISSAN dealer can conduct it for you.
+Contact a NISSAN dealer to set the "ready condition" or to prepare the vehicle for testing.